What Can You Do With a General Studies Degree?

 - students who have switched major’s multiple times

 This degree plan also allows students more choices in coursework and concentrations.
 CCU's associate in general studies program offers a life science and social science track.
 Students can pick from multidisciplinary electives that include economics, psychology, and health care.

 With general studies, students can hone soft skill sets in science, math, and the liberal arts.
 These skills can include:

 - Creativity and innovation

 - Negotiation and persuasion

 Many careers demand higher education skills that span multiple fields of study.
-General studies graduates can earn significantly higher salaries than employees without degrees.
-Read on for examples of ten general studies careers that require a variety of skill sets.
+Read on for examples of careers that generally require a variety of skill sets.

 Brand managers ensure a company's products and services meet its customers' expectations.